DataDog/chaos-controller/README.md

 ## Re-generating the CRD

 When the API package is changed, the CRD (custom resource definition) must be re-generated.
-To achieve that, just run the `make` command (or `make generate` if you don't want to trigger tests and linters, not recommended).
+To achieve that, just run the `make` command (or `make generate` if you don't want to trigger linters, not recommended).

 ## Force deleting the CRD
 If you need to delete an existing CRD object from a cluster, you will need to remove the finalizer `clean.nfi.finalizer.datadog.com`.